DrSeabass/lichdom/README.md

 # TODOs
 * Allow for a compelled selection to require user input
-* Print the correct scheme or scry depending on card theme
 * Clean up text display
 * Add saving & loading of game state so sessions are resumable
 * Add ability to flush text prompts into some archival format